zgrossbart/HelloSpiffyMavenPlugin/README.md

 [Spiffy UI](http://www.spiffyui.org) - GWT made simple
 ==================================================

-This is an application created from the [Spiffy UI Framework](http://www.spiffyui.org) project creator, which builds a simple REST application with Apache Maven.
+This is an application created with the [Spiffy UI Framework](http://www.spiffyui.org) project creator, which builds a simple REST application with Apache Maven.

 Building and Running HelloSpiffyMavenPlugin